yatharthasharma/MusicManager/README.md

 The solution has two projects -

-1. Music - Involves basic skeleton code which does all the actual work - adding and getting of tracks/albums/artists.
+1. ConsoleApp1 - Involves basic skeleton code which does all the actual work - adding and getting of tracks/albums/artists.
 2. MusicBot - This project connects the whole program with LUIS AI and uses the commands to get the intent.

 More functionality being added as you read this...